 Musical tuning specialist Stéphanie Simon puts the finishing touch to this long and elaborate crafting process.

 Thanks to constant research, my instruments have become more and more refined in terms of musicality and acoustic projection of sound, as well as precision and reliability.
 Meeting talented artists has been instrumental in the evolution of my craft: Joe Burke, Tony Mac Mahon, Jackie Daly, Joe Derrane, Benny Mc Carthy, Stéphane Milleret and Norbert Pignol, to name but a few.

 I work essentially for musicians who are extremely demanding in terms of quality, yet very aware of the amount of time involved.
 My accordions are designed to be played over a span of several decades.
 Each and every model is made with the finest components (reeds, mechanisms, bellows, etc.) and I take special care not to overload the instruments.
 I feel it is essential to let them “breathe” so as to reach the best dynamics and the richest expressiveness on the entire keyboard range.

-My customers are based not only in France, but also in other European countries and even farther away (USA, Canada, Japan, Australia, Russia, etc.).
-Since these musicians come from a variety of musical horizons, all my instruments are custom-made.
+My customers are based in many European countries, but also in North and South America, Australia, Japan, etc. Since these musicians come from a variety of musical horizons, all my instruments are custom-made.
 Keyboard and bass layout and tuning are tailored to each client’s individual needs.

 I have been a diatonic accordion designer and maker since 1980.
 My craft has always been my passion, and I have remained faithful to my initial goal: to continually perfect my work and produce instruments that allow musicians to express their emotions to the fullest.